Habiba1485/MyFirstRepo/README.md

-# PracticeRepo
+# MyFirstRepo
-This is a practice repository created to test GitHub basics.
+This is my first repository created as part of a GitHub learning task